Softube Trident A-Range EQ – A Rare Breed

 The Trident A-Range EQ plugin has been available for nearly 10 years now, so it’s about time we had a good play with it to see if it both holds up to the current competition and of course, if it sounds any good.
 There are a number of emulated vintage console plugins out there, so plenty to choose from when you’re looking for more mojo in your mixes.

-Since very few people have laid their hands on the original Trident A-Range console, the reputation for this EQ comes largely from myth and hype.
+(Review updated March 2021) Since very few people have laid their hands on the original Trident A-Range console, the reputation for this EQ comes largely from myth and hype.
 Of course, plenty of rock stars used these consoles to record back in the day, but then again they use thousands of consoles, with different engineers and studios.
-Pinning all the kudos of the EQ strip from such an obscure desk seems a bit of a stretch for me, however, it comes with designers full praise and approval, including a written testimonial in the owners manual, so I’m guessing we’re at least dealing with something quite authentic here.
+Pinning all the kudos of the EQ strip from such an obscure desk seems a bit of a stretch for me, however, it comes with the designer’s full praise and approval, including a written testimonial in the owners manual, so I’m guessing we’re at least dealing with something quite authentic here.

 Excited to get into this one, let’s check it out.